RunOrg/RunOrg/test/concept/viewer-dependent.md

  - What data is the contact `as` allowed to see ?

-   If the contact is not allowed to see any data, RunOrg responds with `403 Forbidden`.
+   If the contact is not allowed to see any data, RunOrg responds with `404 Not Found` to ensure [absence equivalence](/docs/#/concept/absence-equivalence.md).

    If the response contains a list of items that is dependent on the viewer, then only the items that can be seen by the viewer